Morpho-lang/morpho/morpho5/docs/controlflow.md

     }

 In this example, when the condition `i==2` is `true`, execution skips back to the start, but `i` *isn't* incremented.
 The loop gets stuck in the iteration `i==2`.

+## Try
+[tagtry]: # (try)
+[tagcatch]: # (catch)

+A `try` and `catch` statement allow you handle errors.
+For example

+    try {
+      // Do something
+    } catch {
+      "Tag" : // Handle the error
+    }

+Code within the block after the `try` keyword is executed.
+If an error is generated then Morpho looks to see if the tag associated with the error matches any of the labels in the `catch` block.
+If it does, the code after the matching label is executed.
+If no error occurs, the catch block is skipped entirely.